-No of units SW3.7 - Winchfawr, Heolgerrig 20
+No of units

+SW3.7 - Winchfawr, Heolgerrig 20

+This 2.12 hostore Croenfield site lies within the settlement of Healgarrig and is within private

 This 3.13 hectare Greenfield site lies within the settlement of Heolgerrig and is within private ownership.
 The development of the site is expected to deliver 20 dwellings.
 Access could be provided from the adopted highway of Winch Fawr Road to the south.
 Affordable housing and other planning obligations will be delivered in accordance with Policy SW9.